Pinterest Algorithm: How Does It Work?

 Do you want to click on a grainy, low-resolution image?
 No, you don’t, and your audience doesn’t either.
 Use high-quality images with the best pin size to ensure your visuals attract and entice.

-Mistake no. 1 is not using a Pinterest business account.
-If you’re a brand or organization, this tells Pinterest you have a reputable website and are likely a trustworthy source for the content you are pinning — especially if it’s original content.
+Mistake number 1 is not using a Pinterest business account.
+If you’re a brand or organization, you can claim your website on Pinterest, which indicates you have a reputable website and are likely a trustworthy source for the content you are pinning — especially if it’s original content.

-Engagement is a major ranking factor for Pinterest content — while it’s not a platform known most for two-way conversation, many users comment to ask where a product is from, where it can be purchased, or to say, “I love this.”
-When you get these comments, reply back!
+Engagement is a major ranking factor for Pinterest content — while it’s not a platform known most for two-way conversation, many users comment to ask where a product is from, where they can purchase it, or to say, “I love this.”
+When you get these comments, reply!

 Measuring Pinterest Performance with Dash Hudson